samvera-labs/samvera-nesting_indexer/README.md

 ## Background

-This is a sandbox to work through the reindexing strategy as it relates to [CurateND Collections](https://github.com/ndlib/curate_nd/issues/420).
+This is a sandbox to work through the reindexing strategy as it relates to [SamveraND Collections](https://github.com/ndlib/samvera_nd/issues/420).
 At this point the code is separate to allow for rapid testing and prototyping (no sense spinning up SOLR and Fedora to walk an arbitrary graph).

 ## Concepts

 As we are indexing objects, we have two types of documents:

-1. [PreservationDocument](./lib/curate/indexer/documents.rb) - a light-weight representation of a Fedora object
+1. [PreservationDocument](./lib/samvera/indexer/documents.rb) - a light-weight representation of a Fedora object
-2. [IndexDocument](./lib/curate/indexer/documents.rb) - a light-weight representation of a SOLR document object
+2. [IndexDocument](./lib/samvera/indexer/documents.rb) - a light-weight representation of a SOLR document object

 We have four attributes to consider for indexing the graph: